Quantum software and algorithms research

 - You work with the group, not for the group.

-set and experience, and contributes their unique perspective to the work
+experience, and contributes their unique perspective to the work

 - Be professional with everyone.
 Treat other group members